 It does not seem possible that the pest house known to be constructed in the area of the Smallpox Cemetery was actually in existence at the time of Captain Scranton’s death.
 It is possible that Captain Scranton suffered his last breaths in another dwelling place near that spot, but that, too, is conjecture.
 Records show that in 1759 the Guilford Town Selectman voted to “prepare timber and other materials for building a Pest House 30 feet long and 16 feet wide with a chimney in the middle.”
 In April 1760, the Town Meeting authorized the Selectmen to purchase a nine-acre plot from its local owner and to “build a Pest House on the same for the Town’s use and the Town’s cost.”
 The deed for the purchase of that land was recorded in May 1760.
 Nevertheless, it seems that no further work was done on the project until after Captain Scranton’s death, because it is noted on December 9, 1760—eight days after his demise—that the Town voted once again to “build a Pest House to put said persons in as are suspected to have taken the infection of Smallpox.”

 More than fifty years later, the above-described pest house was sold by the town to a private owner, and the story of the house and cemetery was gradually obscured by time and legend.

-In 1912, an area resident with a passion for history purchased the quarter-acre parcel and the use of a right-of-way to the property, which allows the MHS to access the site at will throughout the year.
+In 1912, an area resident with a passion for history purchased the quarter-acre parcel and the use of a legal right-of-way to the property, which allows the MHS to access the site at will throughout the year.
 The area was enclosed by a stone fence, and a bronze tablet was affixed to a native boulder to commemorate the history of the site.
 The parcel was deeded to the Madison Historical Society in 1949, and a dedication service was held within the burying ground in June 1960.
 Approximately twenty-five descendants of Captain Ichabod Scranton were present.

 Madison’s Heritage: Historical Sketches of Madison, Connecticut.
 Edited by Philip S. Platt.
 Madison, CT: Madison Historical Society, 1964